Best Of20 min read

 Pros:

-• Affordable entry point — best price-to-output ratio in this list
+• Best price-to-output ratio on this list

-• Real-time web access via Chatsonic
+• Live web access via Chatsonic

-• Fast, competent SEO blog drafting
+• Competent, speedy SEO blog drafting

-• WordPress integration saves meaningful steps
+• WordPress integration saves actual steps

 Cons:

-• Interface is slightly cluttered
+• Interface feels somewhat cluttered

 4. Rytr — Best for Budget-Conscious Solopreneurs